This Peruvian city is colorful, easy to explore on foot, and has a bit of a European feel — we're in love!

 Learn more about volunteering here with ILP

-We've met so many people who have traveled all over Peru and had rave reviews about Arequipa, saying that they stayed here for a couple months and never got bored.
-We love that while you're in the city, most sites are within walking distance from the city center making Arequipa so easy to explore.
+We've met so many people who have traveled all over Peru and had rave reviews about Arequipa, saying that they stayed here for a couple of months and never got bored.
+We love that while you're in the city, most sites are within walking distance from the city center, making Arequipa so easy to explore.

-And there is so much to do in the surrounding canyons, from hiking Peru's version of the Grand Canyon to white water rafting and soaking in hot springs.
+There is so much to do in the surrounding canyons, from hiking Peru's version of the Grand Canyon to white water rafting and soaking in hot springs.
 A trip here means a perfect mix of city + the outdoors.

 Here are some highlights you'll want to fit into your trip: